Keyanswers/QuickMap-Function/Readme.md

 # QuickMap Function (QMap)

-The QuickMap function was written to provide a tool for plotting data on maps, taking into account the altimetry and bathymetry.The code works using functions from the 'maps','mapplots','oceanmap','extrafont','ggplot2', and 'marmap' packages.
-All these packages are installed and loaded using the function or by running it empty.
-The data frame must have longitude and latitude data in the first and second columns, respectively.
+The QuickMap function was designed to facilitate the plotting of data on maps, considering altimetry and bathymetry.
+The code utilizes functions from the 'maps,' 'mapplots,' 'oceanmap,' 'extrafont,' 'ggplot2,' and 'marmap' packages.
+All these packages are automatically installed and loaded either by calling the function or by running it with no arguments.

-You can get two different maps using a data frame:
+To generate maps using a data frame, you have two options:

-Use a 2x2 data frame with the extreme values of longitude and latitude to get a Map with legend in Meters (m).
-In addition, this map will show "Longitude" and "Latitude" as axes labels (single map example).
+For a 2x2 data frame with extreme values of longitude and latitude, the function produces a map with a legend in meters (m).
+This map includes "Longitude" and "Latitude" as axes labels (single map example).

-If you have a data frame with more than two columns, you will get a map with a legend in Meters (m), Longitude, and Latitude as axes labels.
-The stations will be indicated by black dots with rownames as station codes below each dot.
-Also, will provide "stations" as a label (basic map example).
+If your data frame has more than two columns, the function creates a map with a legend in meters (m) and includes Longitude and Latitude as axes labels.
+Black dots indicate stations, with row names serving as station codes below each dot.
+The label 'stations' is also provided (basic map example).

 #### This function has 11 parameters:

 * df: This is the data frame.

-* vnames: This argument in data frames without values of variables has "Stations" as the default value.
-It must be a character.
+* vnames: This argument, in data frames without values of variables, defaults to "Stations" and must be a character.

-* n: This is the number of the column of the variable you want to represent on the map.
+* n: This is the column number of the variable you want to represent on the map.

-* sunits: The default value for units of altimetry and bathymetry is Meters (m).
-It must a character.
+* sunits: The default value for units of altimetry and bathymetry is Meters (m) and must be a character.

-* ftext: This is the font text selected for all labels.
-The default value is "Times New Roman".
-The fonts could be selected from the list provided through the function fonts().
+* ftext: This is the font text selected for all labels, with a default value of "Times New Roman."
+Fonts can be selected from the list provided through the fonts() function.

-* col1: The color of the dots for stations / variables is black by default.
+* col1: The color of the dots for stations/variables is black by default.

-* xlab: This must be a character.
-The default value for the x axis label is "Longitude".
+* xlab: Must be a character, and the default value for the x-axis label is "Longitude."

-* ylab: This must be a character.
-The default value for the y axis label is "Latitude".
+* ylab: Must be a character, and the default value for the y-axis label is "Latitude."

-* sta: It is the number of the column with the station codes, if it is absent the function will be use the rownames as station codes.
+* sta: It is the number of the column with the station codes.
+If absent, the function will use the row names as station codes.

 * pox: This argument provides the horizontal position of the station codes.

 * poy: This argument provides the vertical position of the station codes.

 Note: If this is the first time you are using the extrafont package, you need to import the fonts registered in the system.

-##### The following examples show you the possible maps that can be obtained through the QMap function.
+#### The following examples demonstrate the possible maps that can be obtained through the QMap function.
 The stringi package is required.

 ```{r}
 load("QuickMap.Rdata")